statisticalbiotechnology/cb2030/questions/linearmodels.md

 * We've heard of at least three methods to minimize the residuals in linear regression: sum of squared residuals, absolute value of residuals and cubic regression.
 How do we determine which of these (and I expect many others) to use on our data?

-* KPNA2 gene analysis Notebook: What does the F value in the fourth column of each table actually mean in this case?
-Are F values not used to tell us if a group of variables are jointly significant?
-If I'm not mistaken is it not also used in this case to see if singular variables such as grade or node respectively are statistically significant?
-Can't a t-test be performed to see if singular variables are statistically significant?
-   > The F statistic is defined as the variance of the group means / mean of the within group variances or in other words the Mean Square Between divided by the Mean Squared Error.
-Test statistics (t-statistic in the T-test, D-statistic in Kolmogorov Smirnov, ...) are used to get the probability value (p value).
-In order to make meaningful conclusions from your test, both p-value and f-value should be statistically significant (see multiple testing procedures from last lecture).